zkoss/zk/readme.txt

 Server+client Fusion

-    ZK’s Server+client Fusion gives developers the freedom to leverage the best of both sides.
+    ZK's Server+client Fusion gives developers the freedom to leverage the best of both sides.

     The server-centric solution to Ajax brings a productivity boost, robustness,